foc-me/local-indexed/readme.md

     console.log(updateList) // [{ id: 1, name: "name2", type: "type2" }]
     ```

-    and `LDBCollection.update()` will insert a new data
+    And `LDBCollection.update()` will insert a new data
-    if the specified key does not exist in object store
+    if the specified key does not exist in object store.

     ```javascript
     import localIndexed from "@focme/local-indexed"